JosepMariaVila/SIGN-PAYMENT-OFFLINE-XRPL-xrpl.js-library/README.md

 5) Then type in the terminal (it installs the library): npm install --save xrpl

-6) Close VisualStudioCode.
+6) Close VisualStudioCode

-7) Open the folder and open the HTML file and disconnect the internet connection.
+7) Open the folder and open the HTML file and disconnect the internet connection

-8) Populate the html fields and SIGN the transaction offline.
+8) Populate the html fields and SIGN the transaction offline

-9) Then copy the tx blob and past it in the Tx_blob section bellow and SUBMIT the transaction online, watch the results.
+9) Then copy the tx blob and past it in the Tx_blob section bellow and SUBMIT the transaction online, watch the results

 To try it online here: https://skunk-proper-smoothly.ngrok-free.app/tools/signsubmit/signsubmit